 *submissions must be complete by 5pm ET

-Advocacy abstracts should pertain to federal and state matters that relate to imaging.
-These abstracts are NOT intended to target patient-related advocacy efforts regarding patient rights protection.
+Advocacy abstracts should pertain to federal and state issues that relate to imaging issues.
+These abstracts are NOT intended to target patient related advocacy efforts regarding patient rights protection.

-Economics and Health Policy abstracts should focus on radiology and radiation oncology service areas related to coverage of services; reporting/coding and reimbursement for new, revised and existing services; policy and payment issues related to third-party payers; tracking Medicaid-managed care organizations; and new payment models.
+Economics and Health Policy abstracts focus on areas for radiology and radiation oncology services related to coverage of services, reporting/coding and reimbursement for new, revised, and existing services, policy and payment issues related to third party payers, tracking Medicaid managed care organizations, and new payment models.

-Clinical Education abstracts should introduce aspects of education theory that improve the way we educate trainees and colleagues.
-Abstracts focused on clinical radiology (i.e., more traditional abstracts seen at other national radiology meetings) will not be considered for this meeting.
+Training and Education abstracts should introduce aspects of education theory that improve the way we educate trainees and colleagues.
+Abstracts focused on clinical radiology (ie. more traditional abstracts seen at other national radiology meetings) will not be considered for this meeting.

-Informatics and Innovations abstracts should pertain to one or more of the following areas: 1) electronic medical records (EMRs), 2) picture archiving and communication systems (PACS), 3) interoperability, 4) computer aided detection (CAD), 5) speech-recognition software, 6) enterprise imaging, 7) radiology business analytics and 8) social media.
+Informatics Innovations abstracts should pertain to one or more of the following areas: electronic medical records (EMRs), PACS, interoperability, CAD, speech-recognition software, enterprise imaging, radiology business analytics, and social media.

-Leadership abstracts may target any of the following areas: 1) strategic initiatives to help leaders transition to value-based care, 2) operational metrics and processes for optimizing organizational effectiveness, 3) economic drivers catalyzing changes in health care practice, 4) negotiation principles and applications, 5) leadership development, 6) developing a culture of quality and safety, and 7) medical-legal/ethical dilemmas.
+Leadership abstracts may target any of the following areas: 1) strategic initiatives that leaders can use to transition to value-based care, 2) operational metrics and processes for optimizing organizational effectiveness, 3) economic drivers catalyzing changes in healthcare practice, 4) negotiation principles and applications, 5) leadership development, 6) developing a culture of quality and safety, and 7) medical-legal/ethical dilemmas.